cheerfulstoic/job_boss/README.markdown

     JobBoss::Job.wait_for_jobs(jobs) # Will sleep until the jobs are all complete

     JobBoss::Job.result_hash(jobs) # => {[0]=>"f", [1]=>"f", [2]=>true, [3]=>true, [4]=>"f", ... }

+Features:

+ * Call the `cancel` method on a job to have the job boss cancel it
+ * Call the `mark_for_redo` method on a job to have it processed again.
+This is automatically run for all currently running jobs in the event that the boss has been told to stop
+ * If a job throws an exception, it will be caught and recorded.
+Call the `error` method on a job to find out what the error was
+ * The job boss dispatches "employees" to work on jobs.
+Viewing the processes, the process name is changed to reflect which jobs employees are working on for easy tracing (e.g. "[job_boss] employee (job #4)")